 Sophia Hall joined Lawyers for Civil Rights in 2016.
 As an experienced litigator, Sophia handles a broad range of civil rights matters.
 Sophia actively represents people of color and immigrant women to protect their rights in the workplace and in the community.
 Most recently, she filed a landmark sexual harassment lawsuit against a prominent national restaurant chain expanding #MeToo to #YoTambien.
 She also successfully resolved a precedent-setting racial profiling matter creating a blueprint for police departments across the country to implement comprehensive implicit bias and search/seizure training.
-Additionally, Sophia has a growing practice focused on dismantling barriers to diversity in public agencies.
-Her work is regularly featured in publications such as the New York Times, the Boston Globe, and NPR.
+Sophia has a growing practice focused on dismantling barriers to diversity in public agencies.

 Prior to joining Lawyers for Civil Rights, Sophia was a Staff Attorney with AIDS Action Committee of Massachusetts, New England’s largest HIV/AIDS service organization.
 There, she represented low-income individuals living with HIV/AIDS in a wide range of issues.
 She also advised the organization on legal matters.

 Honors & Awards:

 - Massachusetts Lawyers Weekly’s “Up & Coming Lawyer”

 - Boston’s Top 25 Most Influential Millennials of Color